-Estate Agents have collected over £150,000 in commission (based on 9%+VAT) from Kingdom Houses in the last twelve months.
-Now consider that our standard long-term contract is three years and our longest running property has been going for over 8 years.
+Estate Agents collect over £170,000 in commissions (based on 9%+VAT) annually through Kingdom Houses.
+Now consider that our standard long-term contract is three years and our longest running property has been going for over 12 years.
 The average commission earned over a three year deal with Kingdom Houses is £12,768.192 per property.

 As an Estate Agency you will benefit by introducing Kingdom Houses to a landlord in the form of a hassle free tenancy and a long-term commission without tenant change overs.
 Most agents opt to do a let-only as Kingdom Houses essential becomes responsible for managing the sub-tenant and it is more profitable to do so (most agencies do not make much/any money on management).

-One Estate Agency has secured seven properties for us (each on a three year contract with all of them being extended) and collects over £30,000 in commission each year.
-That’s enough to pay their high street shop or another staff member!
+One Estate Agency has secured fifteen properties for us and collects over £50,000 in commissions each year.
+That’s enough to pay their high street shop or one highly paid staff member!
+All while having to carry out no further work.

 How does it work for agents?